AndrewBreyen/MacServer-Documentation/docs/setup/macos-settings.md

 - [CHECK] Start up automatically after a power failure
 - [CHECK] Enable Power Nap

+Schedule:

+- Set to restart on Sundays at 4 AM

+!!! note "Change in macOS Ventura"
+    macOS has changed the way power schedule is set in macOS Ventura.
+See updated documentation [here](../troubleshooting/ventura-update.md#scheduled-reboot)

 ## Security and Privacy
 ### Privacy -> Full Disk Access
 - Ensure `/bin/bash` is added to this list